BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 *Which parts of the problem defined in Sections 1 and 3 will you solve with this design?*
-- Online presence of skilled individual as service provider
-- Rate and write review about service rendered by SP for other customer's reference.
-- Service quotation for customer's budgeting reference.
+- Creating, retrieving and updating user account
-- Availability of Service Provider
+- Creating, retrieving and updating Service
+- Creating appointment
-- appointment booking conflicts.
+- Adding to and retrieve saved appointment to booking
-- separate means of communication.
+- Creating, sending and retrieving Message

 ### 4.2.
 Out of Scope